History of the Camino de Santiago:

 Our route combines the best of both the coastal and the inland Camino

 We start at historic Porto, a UNESCO World Heritage city.
 The trail

-Having two guides allows a choice each day.
+Having two guides allows a choice of distance each day.
 You can walk an easy

 section at a relaxed pace or challenge yourself with a longer walk.
 Our